smzm/hydrovim/README.md

 source $HOME/.config/nvim/hydrovim/hydrovim.vim
 ```

-* use F8 for run your code and F7 for clean the result
+* use F8 for run your code and F7 for cleaning the result